flinn/hexo-deploy-parse/README.md

 **object**: This is the name of the Parse.com "Object" in which you want your app's deployment settings object stored.
 This allows your server side code to be aware of the last time it was successfully deployed to and allows you to track the version of your site based on how many times you have deployed it.

 **settings_file**: This is the relative path to the local file where deployment settings will be updated/stored. (**NOTE**: This file will need to be created initially by you!
-Sorry, I'm lazy.)
+Sorry for being lazy...)

 You should create a file at this path that looks like this to start...